container based virtualization

 Virtual Ethernet Module (VEM):

-The Nexus 1000v employs the concept of the Virtual Ethernet Module (VEM), which runs as a module inside the hypervisor.
+The Nexus 1000v employs the Virtual Ethernet Module (VEM), which runs as a module inside the hypervisor.
 This allows for efficient and direct communication between VMs, bypassing the traditional reliance on the hypervisor networking stack.

 Virtual Supervisor Module (VSM):